-Mr. Graham and Ms. McDaniel recommend to the Committee the size of each component of compensation for each of the named executive officers (other than their own) and other relevant employees, based on a discussion with the head of the division where the employee works, a review of his or her performance and a comparison of available compensation survey data for that job and geographic area.
+Messrs.
+Graham and O'Shaughnessy and Ms. McDaniel recommend to the Committee the size of each component of compensation for each of the named executive officers (other than their own) and for all employees earning annual salaries of \$300,000 or more and bonuses of \$75,000 or more.
+Recommendations are based on a discussion with the head of the division where the employee works, a review of his or her performance and a comparison of available compensation survey data for that job and geographic area.
 The Committee examines each of the suggested compensation actions and, in its sole discretion, modifies the awards when appropriate to better reflect the goals of the Company.
+The Committee makes all compensation decisions for the named executive officers of the Company and relevant employees, except with respect to any perquisites under \$200,000 per named executive officer that may be approved by Mr. O'Shaughnessy.

 At his request, Mr. Graham has not received an increase in his annual salary or an annual bonus award since 1991.
-Beginning in 2004, he no longer accepts grants of restricted stock in the Company, has waived rights to payments pursuant to his performance units beginning with the 2007-2010 performance cycle and, beginning in 2015, will no longer receive performance units.
-Compensation for Ms. McDaniel is determined solely by the Chief Executive Officer and the Committee, using the same performance-based criteria as is used for the other named executive officers and senior staff of the Company (other than Mr. Graham).
-Ms. McDaniel is not present at Committee meetings during discussions of her individual performance.
+In connection with his resignation as Chief Executive Officer in November 2015, Mr. Graham requested that his annual salary be decreased to \$100,000.
+Beginning in 2004, he no longer accepted grants of restricted stock in the Company, waived rights to payments pursuant to his performance units beginning with the 2007-2010 performance cycle and, beginning in 2015, he no longer receives performance units.
+Mr. O'Shaughnessy was not present at Committee meetings when his compensation, or that of his wife (Laura O'Shaughnessy, President and Chief Executive Officer of Social Code LLC, a subsidiary of the Company) was discussed by the Committee.